 In fact, it is a relative of the pine tree that has been around since prehistoric times.

 These hardy, slow-growing Asian trees look quite tropical but can survive temperatures down to 15° degrees Fahrenheit.

 Hardy though they are, Sago palm plants can fall prey to a number of different problems and all of these may manifest as yellowing leaves.

 In this article, we will share information to help you figure out what is plaguing your plant and what you can do about it.

-#1 – Sago Palm Turning Yellow From Insect Infestation aka Plant Scale
+#1 – Sago Palm Yellowing From Insect Infestation aka Plant Scale

-Scale insects may attack the Sago palm.
+Scale insects may attack sago palm yellow leaves.
 However, the Asian scale is one pest often found in Florida.

 These types of pests can usually be found on the undersides of the leaves where they attach themselves and suck the sap.